arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

 # Pizza Sales Analytics Dashboard (SQL Server & Excel)
-Built an end-to-end pizza sales analytics dashboard using SQL Server and Excel to analyze transactional data and uncover business insights.
-Utilized SQL for data extraction, cleaning, and aggregation, and Excel Pivot Tables and slicers to create interactive visual reports.
-Identified key performance indicators (KPIs), sales trends, top-performing pizzas, and peak ordering periods to support data-driven decision-making and improve understanding of customer demand patterns.
+Developed an end-to-end pizza sales analytics dashboard using SQL Server and Excel to analyze transactional sales data and generate business insights.
+SQL was used for data extraction, cleaning, and aggregation, while Excel Pivot Tables and slicers enabled interactive reporting and exploration.

+The dashboard was designed to track key performance indicators including daily order trends, hourly ordering patterns, percentage contribution of sales by pizza category and size, total pizzas sold by category, and identification of top 5 best-selling and bottom 5 lowest-performing pizzas.
+The analysis highlights customer purchasing behavior, demand distribution, and sales performance to support data-informed business decisions.

 📊 Project Overview